Technological unemployment: Shorter working hours

 In 1870, the average American worker clocked up about 75 hours per week.
 Just prior to World War II working hours had fallen to about 42 per week, and the fall was similar in other advanced economies.
 According to Wassily Leontief, this was a voluntary increase in technological unemployment.
 The reduction in working hours helped share out available work, and was favoured by workers who were happy to reduce hours to gain extra leisure, as innovation was at the time generally helping to increase their rates of pay.

 Further reductions in working hours have been proposed as a possible solution to unemployment by economists including John R. Commons, Lord Keynes and Luigi Pasinetti.
-Yet once working hours have reached about 40 hours per week, workers have been less enthusiastic about further reductions, both to prevent loss of income and as many value engaging in work for its own sake.
 Generally, 20th-century economists had argued against further reductions as a solution to unemployment, saying it reflects a lump of labour fallacy.

 In 2014, Google's co-founder, Larry Page, suggested a four-day workweek, so as technology continues to displace jobs, more people can find employment.
+In 2024 U.S. Senator Bernie Sanders proposed adopting a 4-day, 32-hour workweek as the new standard.